mshumko/sampex_themis_survey/README.md

 # Introduction
-This is the package containing the sampex_themis_survey code
+This is the package containing the sampex_themis_survey code.

+# Dependencies
+Before you can run many of these scripts, you will need to install [IRBEM](https://github.com/PRBEM/IRBEM).
+See their installation instructions for more information.

 # Installation
 - To install as a developer run: